minvws/nl-covid19-coronacheck-website/_questions-in-app/en/1-12-de-qr-code-van-mijn-vaccinatie-is-verlopen-wat-moet-ik-doen.md

 ---
 set: 1
 index: 12
-title: The QR code of my vaccination has expired.
-What should I do?
+title: The QR code of my vaccination has expired. <br />What should I do?
 redirect_from:
   - /en/faq-in-app/3-9-de-qr-code-van-mijn-vaccinatie-is-niet-meer-geldig-wat-betekent-dit
 whichversion: